ANXIETY OR OCD—OVERNIGHT

 What Causes Sudden Psychiatric Symptoms?

-When to Look Beyond a Psychiatric Diagnosis
+When to Look Beyond a Primary Psychiatric Disorder

 A broader evaluation may be appropriate when:

-• Symptoms begin abruptly
+• Symptoms begin abruptly.

-• Symptoms fluctuate or evolve over time
+• Symptoms fluctuate or evolve rapidly.

 Sudden Psychiatric Symptoms and Lyme Disease